-We cannot be certain that we will succeed in obtaining development revenue or commercializing our technology or products.
-In light of these factors, we expect to continue to incur significant losses and negative cash flow at least through 2023 and likely thereafter.
+We cannot be certain that we will succeed in obtaining development revenue or commercializing our technology or products at scale.
+In light of these factors, we expect to continue to incur significant losses and negative cash flow at least through 2024 and likely thereafter.
 There is significant risk that we will not achieve positive cash flow at any time in the future.

-We may require additional capital to fund our operations and to implement our business plan.
-Raising additional capital may dilute the value of current shareholders' investment in us.
+We will require additional capital to fund our operations at the level necessary to implement our business plan.
+Raising additional capital will dilute the value of current shareholders' investment in us.

 Based on our current operating plan, we anticipate that we have sufficient cash and cash equivalents to fund our operations for at least the next 12 months.
-We may, however, require additional capital to fund our operating plan past that time.
-We may seek to obtain additional capital through the issuance of equity or debt securities, product sales and/or licensing activities.
+We will, however, require additional capital to fund our operating plan past that time.
+We will seek to obtain additional capital through the issuance of equity or debt securities, development revenue, product sales and/or licensing activities.
 There can be no assurance that any such efforts to obtain additional capital would be successful.

 We are currently focused on developing and commercializing our automotive lidar solution.
-This involves introducing new technology into an emerging market which creates significant uncertainty about our ability to accurately project revenue, costs and cash flows.
-Our capital requirements will depend on many factors, including, but not limited to, the commercial success of our technology, the rate at which OEMs introduce systems incorporating our products and technology and the market acceptance and competitive position of such systems.
-Our expenses are expected to increase significantly as a result of the Ibeo acquisition and related headcount increase.
-If revenues are less than we anticipate, if the mix of revenues and the associated margins vary from anticipated amounts or if expenses exceed the amounts budgeted, we may require additional capital earlier than expected to fund our operations.
+This involves introducing new technologies into an emerging market which creates significant uncertainty about our ability to accurately project the amounts and timing of revenue, costs and cash flows.
+Our capital requirements will depend on many factors, including, but not limited to, the commercial success of our technologies, the rate at which OEMs introduce systems incorporating our products and technologies and the market acceptance and competitive position of such systems.
+Our expenses have increased significantly as a result of the January 2023 Ibeo acquisition and related headcount increase.
+If revenues continue to be less than we anticipate, if the mix of revenues and the associated margins vary from anticipated amounts, or if expenses exceed the amounts budgeted, we may require additional capital earlier than expected to fund our operations.
 In addition, our operating plan provides for the development of strategic relationships with suppliers of components, products and systems, and equipment manufacturers that may require additional investments by us.